tencentyun/qcloud-documents/product/计算与网络/云服务器/快速入门Windows云服务器/快速入门Windows云服务器_intl.md

 <div id="page2"></div>
 ## Step 2: Create a Windows CVM
 This step describes how to create a Windows CVM.
 Let's take quick configuration as an example.
-If it does not meet your requirements, you can choose a detailed configuration by referring to [Customized Configuration of Windows CVM](/doc/product/213/10516) document.